Basic, but very cheap, clean and good value

 The Amstel Botel is a floating hotel that was located at the East-side of the Central Station for many years.
 In January 2008 the Botel moved to the other side of "'IJ", the Amsterdam harbour.

-The ferry from the Central Station is free and will bring you to its new location.
+The ferry (most left one, when exciting the Centraal Station) from the Central Station is free and will bring you to its new location.

 Also there's a free shuttle bus service from the Central Station.